railsbridge/railsbridge-virtual-machine/README.md

     cd workspace

 This directory will be shared between the virtual machine and your computer.
 Like sharing files between two real computers with Dropbox or Google Docs, files need to be saved in a place that both computers can see.
-Do all your work in the hands-on exercises here so they can be run in the virtual machine.
+Save all your work in the hands-on exercises here so they can be run in the virtual machine.

-Run these commands:
+## Step 5.

+Create and start your machine!

+This is a one-time step to create the virtual machine for the workshop.

     vagrant init railsbridgebos
-    vagrant up
-    vagrant ssh

 Here is what you should see (approximately):